marcosolina/microservicespoc/README.md

 * Integration Tests
 * Fault tollerance
 * Resilience
+* Move the hard coded configuration in a DB
 * ... anything else that it will come up in my mind :)